 az network lb create --resource-group $RG --name OBLB --sku basic --public-ip-address-allocation static --backend-pool-name BackEndPool

 az network lb rule create --resource-group $RG --lb-name OBLB --name outboundrule --frontend-ip-name LoadBalancerFrontEnd --protocol UDP --frontend-port 80 --backend-port 80 --backend-pool-name BackEndPool

 Step 6.
 Assign newly created Load Balancer to an existing Azure VM Scale Set.
-(NOTE: The name of the scale set is the same as the name of the RDS Collection in Nerdio Admin Portal.
+(NOTE: The name of the scale set is the same as the name of the RDS Collection or AVD pool in Nerdio Admin Portal.
 For example: RDSCL-A)

 $myVmss = Get-AzVmss -ResourceGroup $RG -Name $VMSS